Alyilyas/volcanic-tsunami-detection/README.md

 \-   `/output/figures`: The default directory where generated figures are saved.

-\-   `environment.yml`: The Conda environment file listing all required packages for reproducibility.
+\-   `requirements.txt`: The file listing all required Python packages for reproducibility.